Education in Chad

 Latest blogs and news

-The Project to Strengthen Education in Chad (PREAT), supported by a GPE grant of US$ 27.8 million, supports Chad’s Interim Education Plan that contributes to the government's efforts to preserve and broaden access to primary education, improve completion rates and increase literacy rates.
+In 2018, GPE supported the Project to Strengthen Education in Chad (PREAT) with a US$27.8 million grant.
+Its aim was to support Chad’s Interim Education Plan and contribute to the government's efforts to preserve and broaden access to primary education, improve completion rates and increase literacy rates.

 All amounts are in US dollars.